 I don’t know about you guys, but I am often very disappointed with the meat pie offerings at many of our African parties or weddings.
 Eagerly anticipating the promise of various finger foods or “small chops” as we call them, I quickly spot the meat pie stash on a tray and proceed to grab one with the promise of the savory meaty goodness, only to bite into a mediocre filling and bready crust.
-Since my last meat pie recipe (which I admit was a bit standard… still great, but not a knock out), I have been toiling in the kitchen to bring you all the best fail-proof meat pie recipe.
-My requirements for perfection are:
+Since my last meat pie recipe (which I admit was a bit standard… still great, but not a knock out), I have been toiling in the kitchen to achieve the best fail-proof meat pie recipe with the most delicate, flaky meat pie crust which still stays whole and stable in your hand.
+My personal requirements for perfection are:

-- Flaky crust.
+- Flaky meat pie crust.
 I also need the crust to be light and airy.
 I love meat pies, but tough dough pies are not my speed.

-- On a floured surface, roll the dough in a rough rectangle in one direction.
-Fold the top third down to the center (from the short end of the dough), then the bottom third up and over that (think about folding it in thirds like folding a letter).
+On a floured surface, roll the dough in a rough rectangle in one direction.
+Fold the top third down to the center (from the short end of the dough rectangle), then the bottom third up and over that (think about folding it in thirds like folding a letter).
 Wrap the dough again and chill in the refrigerator for about 30 minutes.

-- After 30 minutes, repeat step 4 rolling out the dough (short side facing you) into a rectangle and folding like a letter.
-This repetition creates the famous pus pastry layers and flakiness, without having to go through the technical process of laminating the dough.
+After 30 minutes, repeat step 4 rolling out the dough (short side facing you) into a rectangle and folding like a letter.
+This repetition creates the famous puff pastry layers and flakiness, without having to go through the technical process of laminating the dough.

 Note: Make sure the dough is cold every time you are rolling it out.
 If the butter in the dough begins to soften/ melt, STOP, and place in the refrigerator until the butter is solid enough to handle

 Notice the layers.
 There should be layers!
 Please and Thank you!